Let's Explore Expert Yacht Management Services Together.

 We Are Here To Help You With Any Questions You May Have

-The International Ship and Port facility Security Code was adopted at the IMO on 12 December 2002.
-The Code has two parts: Part A which contains mandatory requirements and Part B which contains detailed guidance.
-Contracting Governments must implement the mandatory requirements of the Code, taking into account the guidance, by 1st July 2004.
+The International Ship and Port Facility Security Code (ISPS Code) was adopted by the IMO on December 12, 2002, and has two parts: Part A, which includes mandatory requirements, and Part B, which offers detailed guidance.
+By July 1, 2004, contracting governments were required to implement the mandatory aspects of the code while considering the guidance.

-Transport Security Division (TRANSEC), part of the Department for Transport (DfT), has overall responsibility for implementing IMO requirements and will deal primarily with port facility and passenger ship security.
-The Maritime and Coastguard Agency (MCA) is responsible for cargo and freight ship security.
+In the UK, the Transport Security Division (TRANSEC) of the Department for Transport (DfT) oversees the implementation of the ISPS Code for port facilities and passenger ships.
+The Maritime and Coastguard Agency (MCA) handles security for cargo and freight vessels.

 EXPLORE